Generally speaking, yes. Under the Americans with Disabilities Act (ADA), food allergies are usually considered to be workplace disabilities.

 While we’ll outline a few common solutions below, you should remember that “reasonable accommodations” are often case-specific.

-For this reason, they are usually something you should talk over with your human resources department and, if necessary, and attorney.
+For this reason, they are usually something you should talk over with your human resources department or, if necessary, and attorney.

 Reasonable Accommodations: What to Do With Food in the Workplace